 Homelessness Australia is not a provider of accommodation.
 If you are seeking emergency accommodation, click here for more information.

-The Housing First Principles for Australia have been developed to promote the implementation of Housing First Australia-wide.
-This consistent and locally relevant set of principles, is intended to be used in the Australian context to train staff, and to design services with fidelity to Housing First.
+The Housing First Principles for Australia have been developed to tailor this model to the Australian context and promote the implementation of Housing First Australia-wide.
+These principles are intended to be used in the Australian context to train staff, and to design services with fidelity to Housing First.

 Principles